 What is a pole barn?

-Often used as workshops, storage spaces, and even living spaces, pole barns are built with no foundation and consist of corrugated steel.
+Often used as a workshop, storage spaces, and even living spaces, pole barns are built with no foundation and consist of corrugated steel.
 Some pole barn owners choose to build them with aluminum panels, with poles being spaced out every eight feet.
 While pole barns provide a cheap and quick solution to storage space problems, they lack durability and longevity.
 A viable alternative to pole barns is metal barns.
 Not only are they sturdier, but they tend to last much longer.

 Common Issues with Pole Barns